Phi Mu Alpha Sinfonia: Alumni associations

 Alumni associations may elect to membership any alumni or honorary member of the fraternity in good standing.
 Membership in an alumni association is voluntary and is not required for an alumnus to remain a member of the fraternity in good standing.
 Alumni associations cannot initiate men into the fraternity.

 The structure and activities of the alumni associations are left almost entirely to their members.
-Unlike collegiate chapters which must adhere to the fraternity's General Regulations for Collegiate Chapters, alumni associations are free to choose their own governance structures, including what officers they have, how often they hold meetings, etc.
+Unlike collegiate chapters, which must adhere to the fraternity's General Regulations for Collegiate Chapters, alumni associations are free to choose their governance structures, including what officers they have, how often they hold meetings, etc.